zachforrest/Pushtotext/README.md

 - Test your install by running; 'rustc --version'

 ## CREATE YOUR RUST PROJECTS FOLDER;
-- Create a new folder for your awesome rust projects; 'mkdir projects'
+- Create a new folder for your awesome rust projects; `mkdir projects`
-- Change directory to your projects folder; 'cd projects'
+- Change directory to your projects folder; `cd projects`
-- (optional) make sure you are in the right folder; 'pwd'
+- (optional) make sure you are in the right folder; `pwd`

 ## CREATE YOUR RUST PROJECT;
-- Create a new rust application by running; 'cargo new APPLICATION_NAME'
+- Create a new rust application by running; `cargo new APPLICATION_NAME`
-- Change directory to your new project; 'cd APPLICATION_NAME'
+- Change directory to your new project; `cd APPLICATION_NAME`

 ## GET TWILIO INFO;
 - Create a free Twilio account and capture the account SID, AuthToken and phone number.